UC Berkeley Student/Alumni MBA Degree Requirements

 See the complete list of elective courses.

 Some courses outside of MGMT can also be taken as electives toward the MM and MBA.
-Students interested in this option should seek prior approval from the Dean's office before enrolling in these courses.
+Students interested in this option should seek prior approval from the Program Director before enrolling in these courses.